-But just then, the hall being in deep shadow at three in the afternoon was most intolerable of all.
+But just then, the hall being in deep shadow at three in the afternoon was pissing him off most of all.

-He'd kept meaning to remind Molly about it.
-A chair and two minutes of her time would be all that was needed.
-But he'd kept forgetting to mention it, and Molly had other fish to fry.
+He'd kept meaning to remind Molly about it; no big deal for her, of course, requiring a chair and about two minutes of her time.
+But he'd kept forgetting to mention it, and anyway, she had other fish to fry.
 She was rushing out the door to work in a disorganised flap most mornings, and coming home tired and hollowed-out ten and sometimes even twelve hours later.

 Dismissing the light with another flick of the switch, he went back into the kitchen to make a cup of coffee.
 Before leaving for work, Molly had taken the coffee down off the shelf where the canister usually lived, for his easy access.
 Can't lift arms above shoulder level.
 He grudgingly boiled the kettle.

-There was one thing he could boldly go ahead and do without fear of that disappointed, worried look Molly had perfected so well…
+There was one thing he could boldly go ahead and do without fear of that disappointed, worried look Molly did so well…

 He refused to go back to Ella, or to any other kind of therapist.
-But the basic principles he'd learned over all that time in therapy had stuck; get it out before it eats you alive, even if you only write it to yourself.
-The blog was a thing of the past - it had been inactive for years now.
-But that hadn't stopped John from opening the occasional Word document and furtively pecking out something awkward.
+But the basic principles learned over all that time in therapy had stuck; get it out before it eats you alive, even if you only write it to yourself.
+No point in returning to his actual blog - it had been inactive for years now.
+But John still opened the occasional Word document and furtively pecked out something awkward.